 Special registration for 826michigan Partnership Schools runs August 1 through Oct 1.
 Open registration for public schools in begins October 1 until all spots are filled.

 826michigan schedules field trips directly with teachers.
 Each teacher may schedule one field trip for his/her class only.
 Our field trips run Wednesday and Friday mornings from 10am – noon.
 We offer field trips to second semester first grade students through high school students.
+The 2013-14 field trip program was supported in part by the Michigan Council for Arts and Cultural Affairs.

 A detailed menu of our 2013-14 field trips is available here: FTMenu2013-14.